Social Security debate in the United States: Other concerns

 Social Security is not a retirement fund—it's a transfer program, taking income from the payrolls of current workers and giving it to retirees.
 Generally, these retirees are already wealthier than the workers subsidizing them.
 Social Security's retirement payments (Old-Age and Survivors Insurance) should be phased out because of the program's unsustainable and regressive nature, freeing workers to better use their earnings to plan for their own retirement.

 Furthermore, wealthier individuals generally have higher life expectancies and thus may expect to receive larger benefits for a longer period than poorer taxpayers, often minorities.
 A single individual who dies before age 62, who is more likely to be poor, receives no retirement benefits despite years of paying Social Security tax.
-On the other hand, an individual who lives to age 100, who is more likely to be wealthy, is guaranteed payments that are more than he or she paid into the system.
+On the other hand, individuals who live to age 100, and more likely to be wealthy, are guaranteed payments that are more than they paid into the system.

 A factor working against wealthier individuals and in favor of the poor with little other retirement income is that Social Security benefits become subject to federal income tax based on income.
 The portion varies with income level, 50% at $32,000 rising to 85% at $44,000 for married couples in 2008.
 This does not just affect those that continue to work after retirement.
 Unearned income withdrawn from tax deferred retirement accounts, like IRAs and 401(k)s, counts towards taxation of benefits.

 Critics claimed that Social Security's rate of return is lower than private capital markets.